icewolfz/jiMUD/docs/codeeditor.designer.md

       - `Blockers` a comma delimited list of monster names that will attack when trying to open, get or unlock the chest
       - `Lock strength` how strong a lock is when being picked
       - `Max encumbrance` the max mass the chest can hold
-      - `Reduce mass` adjust the mass of an item put in a chest, mass * reduct = final mass
+      - `Reduce mass` adjust the mass of an item put in a chest, mass * reduce = final mass
       - `Contents` the contents of the chest that if empty will be restored every room reset
         - `Item` the item to add, can be an object, money, or type of gem
         - `Min amount` the minimum amount to add